Meet the Team! The Village’s Wellness Coach Helps Residents Reach Their Health and Fitness Goals!

 The Village has really helped us stay active throughout our retirement.
 With the fitness center, pool, and Palmer Park, there's always something to do.
 We're so happy here!Paul and Caroline J., residents at The Village at Penn State

-Lindsey recently added a kickboxing class to her group exercise activities.
+Lindsey offers a kickboxing class to her group exercise activities.
 “Kickboxing is a great cardio workout and it can help improve balance.
 It’s also great for treating the side effects of Parkinson’s disease,” she explains.
-Additionally, Lindsey looks forward to continuing her Walking Club through the beautiful fall season in State College.
+Additionally, Lindsey looks forward to continuing her Walking Club through warm and lovely summer season in State College.

 As Lindsey promotes health and wellness at The Village, she is filled with excitement to help residents discover the joy of exercise and living well.
 “I enjoy helping residents find activities that make exercise fun for them.
 It’s rewarding to see residents who weren’t initially excited about fitness to genuinely enjoy the activities they’re doing.”